vgurianov/uml-sp/docs/case_studies/newton/newton.md

 The “Carrier” frame define “Agent of force” concept.
 Agent of force is a carrier of interaction.
 The frame has «Direction» slot.
 In 1-dimension space, it is field can has two value are backward and forward.

 ##### Cell of space
-The “Composite” frame define “Cell of space” concept.
-The frame has «left» and «right» slots.
+The "Composite" frame define "Cell of space" concept.
+The frame has "left" and "right" slots.
 It is defined "coupling" (or "topology") notion.
 The frame has “something” slot.
 It is define "content" notion.

 ##### Physical space
 The base (the *headOfList* attribute) and the anchor points (*tailOfList* attribute) that specify the direction in space model the physical space.
 From the point of view of computational semantics, space is an N-dimensional linked list of instances of the *ListItem* class.